sergiooncode/warehouse/README.md

 - Someone could consider that Products and Inventory are two different domains and should be separate but for simplicity it was chosen to keep them together.
 As the backend app would keep increasing its complexity for example when inventory is not only used to check product availability and removing inventory when selling probably it'd make sense to make Inventory its own backend service which a Products service would send requests to.

+- In the mongo-as-db version MongoDB was chosen because being a document-oriented DB fits well with the nature of data that it's going to store: products and inventory.

+- A CONTRIBUTING.md was added to describe the guidelines to follow when contributing to this repo.

+# Authors

+Owner: Sergio Perez <sperez4mba@gmail.com>